 Candidate No. 1 2 3 4 5

 Name Ms. Kimie Iwata Mr. Joji Ms. Mami Indo Ms. Yoko Hatta Mr. Scott Trevor

 Nakayama Davis

 Reappointment Reappointment Reappointment Reappointment Reappointment

 Outside Outside Outside Outside Outside

 Independent Independent Independent Independent Independent

 Current position Outside Director Outside Director Outside Director Outside Director Outside Director

-and Cl.
-C.I.
-D. I CI : C.I 34 1 64 N. 1 C.1 CI.
+and

-responsibility in Chair of the Board Chair of the Nomination Member of the Compensation Member of the Audit Committee Chair of the Compensation
+responsibility in Chair of the Board Chair of the Nomination Chair of the Audit Member of the Chair

-the Company Member of the Committee Compensation Addit Committee Committee
+the Company Member of the Committee Committee Compensation Committee of the Compensation

-Nomination Committee
+Nomination Committee Member of the Commutee Committee

-Committee Member of the Member of the Member of the
+Committee Member of the Nomination Member of the Member of the

 Member of the Compensation Committee Audit Committee Nomination

 Compensation Committee Committee

 Committee Member of the

 Audit Committee

-Board of 19 out of 19 19 out of 19 19 out of 19 19 out of 19 14 out of 14
+Board of 18 out of 18 18 out of 18 18 out of 18 17 out of 18 18 out of 18

-Directors meetings (100%) meetings (100%) meetings (100%) meetings (100%) meetings (100%)
+Directors meetings meetings meetings meetings meetings

-meeting attendance (100%) (100%) (100%) (100%) (100%)
+meeting (100%) (100%) (100%) (94%) (100%)

-(FY2023)
+attendance (FY2024)

 Management 0 0 0 0

 Strategy

 Global 0 0 0

 Sustainability 0 0

 Digital

 R&D/ 0

 Production

+Sales/

-Sales/ Marketing
+Marketing

 Finance/ 0 0

 Accounting

 HR/HR 0 0 0

-Development
+Development 1

-Legal Affairs/ 0 0
+Legal Affairs/ Risk 0 0

-Risk

 Management

+1414Hagement l 1 1

 Candidate No. 6 7 8 9 10 11

-Name Ms. Yukako Wagatsuma Mr. Taro Fujie Mr. Hiroshi Shiragami Mr. Tatsuya Sasaki Mr. Takeshi Saito Mr. Takumi Matsuzawa
+Name Ms. Yukako Wagatsuma Mr. Shigeo Nakamura Mr. Hiroshi Shiragami Mr. Tatsuya Sasaki Mr. Takeshi Saito Mr. Takumi Matsuzawa

-New Appointment Outside Independent Reappointment Reappointment Reappointment Reappointment Reappointment
+Reappointment Outside Independent New Appointment Reappointment Reappointment Reappointment Reappointment

-Current position and responsibility in the Company - Director Representative Executive Officer, President & Chief Executive Officer Member of the Nomination Committee Director Representative Executive Officer & Executive Vice President Chief Innovation Officer (CIO) Supervision of Research and Development Member of the Nomination Committee Director Executive Officer & Senior Vice President General Manager, Corporate Division Director Executive Officer & Vice President Chief Transformation Officer (CXO) Director Member of the Audit Committee (Standing)
+Current position and responsibility in the Company Outside Director Member of the Nomination Committee Member of the Audit Committee Representative Executive Officer, President & Chief Executive Officer Director Representative Executive Officer & Executive Vice President Chief Innovation Officer (CIO) Supervision of Research and Development Director Executive Officer & Senior Vice President General Manager, Corporate Division Director Executive Officer & Vice President Chief Transformation Officer (CXO) Director Member of the Audit Committee (Standing)

-Board of Directors meeting attendance (FY2023) - 19 out of 19 meetings (100%) 19 out of 19 meetings (100%) 19 out of 19 meetings (100%) 14 out of 14 meetings (100%) 14 out of 14 meetings (100%)
+Board of Directors meeting attendance (FY2024) 13 out of 13 meetings (100%) - 17 out of 18 meetings (94%) 18 out of 18 meetings (100%) 18 out of 18 meetings (100%) 18 out of 18 meetings (100%)

 Management Strategy 0 0 0 0

 Global 0 0 0 0 0

 Sustainability 0

 Digital 0 0

-R&D/ 0 0
+R&D/ Production 0 0 0

-Production Sales/ Marketing 0 0
+Sales/ Marketing 0 0

 Finance/ Accounting 0

-HR/HR Development 0 0
+HR/HR Development 0

 Legal Affairs/ Risk Management 0 0

-(Notes)

-- 1. The records for Mr. Scott Trevor Davis, Mr. Takeshi Saito, and Mr. Takumi Matsuzawa indicate their attendance at meetings of the Board of Directors after their Director appointment on June 27, 2023. - 2.
+- (Notes) 1.
+The records for Ms. Yukako Wagatsuma indicate her attendance at meetings of the Board of Directors after her Director appointment on June 25, 2024. - 2.
 The matrix lists up to four skills possessed by each candidate director and does not represent all their skills. - 3.
 Please refer to page 25 for definitions of the skills in the skill matrix and reasons for selection.